Éguzon-Chantôme

 Éguzon-Chantôme (/fr/; Limousin: Aguson e Chantòsma) is a commune in the Indre department in central France.

 It is situated on the river Creuse.
 A nearby hydroelectric dam (the Éguzon Dam), opened in 1923, provides electricity and also creates a lake (Lac de Chambon) that is used for leisure and watersports.

+The commune is listed as a Village étape.

 Geography

 The river Abloux forms all of the commune's western border and the Creuse, with the Chambon Lake, forms all of its eastern border.